 If you do a quick search on Google, you’ll find a sea of topical treatments all claiming to tackle acne scars.
 But the truth is, not all products are created equal.

-When you’re on the hunt for a product, ook for a top-notch acne scar solution that is science-backed and dermatologist-approved, like the products found right here at Topicals.
+When you’re on the hunt for a product, look for a top-notch acne scar solution that is science-backed and dermatologist-approved, like the products found right here at Topicals.

 Topicals is more than beauty and more than skincare.
 We’re the new standard: medicated botanicals.

-Everybody wants perfect skin, but the truth is that there’s no such thing as good skin.
+Everybody wants perfect skin, but the truth is that there’s no such thing.
 Whether it’s laugh lines, wrinkles, or acne scars, life is fluid and messy af.
 That’s the fun!

 Topicals believes in making the world a healthier and happier place by providing real information and top-notch products that actually work.